darko-mijic/ebiz-simple-platform/documentation/software-architecture.md

   - **Prisma**: Type-safe ORM for PostgreSQL interactions, already working well in your setup.
 - **Features**:
   - **Authentication**: Implements JWT-based authentication (e.g., using `@nestjs/jwt`).
-  - **AI Integration**: LangChain.js for document processing and AI workflows, integrated into NestJS services (no issues reported, so it’s retained).
+  - **AI Integration**: LangChain.js for document processing and AI workflows, integrated into NestJS services (no issues reported, so it's retained).
   - **Hot Reloading**: Enabled with `npm run start:dev` in `backend/`.
 - **Configuration**:
   - Located in `backend/`.